23 Funny Poems That Will Perk Up Your Day

 With Coals and other lumber).

-Lewis Carroll, the author of Alice’s Adventures in Wonderland and “Jabberwocky,” is definitely a master of funny poems.
+Lewis Carroll, author of the children’s book Alice’s Adventures in Wonderland and “Jabberwocky,” is definitely a master of funny poems.
 Read the whole poem here to see the rest of the playful banter between the narrator and the ghost, and check out Carroll’s collection Phantasmagoria and Other Poems.

 An elephant slept in his bunk,